mmertsock/mmertsock.github.io/_posts/2015-09-07-twisted-branch.markdown

 show_modified_notice: true
 ---

-*This is a very long story.
+<p class="editorial-note">This is a very long story.
 But I don't really know how to condense it.
-You probably want to skim the first couple of sections and then skip to the [end](#final-thoughts).*
+You probably want to skim the first couple of sections and then skip to the <a href="#final-thoughts">end</a>.</p>

 > *Update:* several friends with whom I shared the day have offered their perspectives on the race: [Chris][], [Dan][], [Jason][], [Jeff][], [Laura][], [Matt][], [Rob][].
 Every one of them showed incredible strength and spirit as they fought challenges that I can barely imagine, or executed an amazing race performance (actually they all did both).